 - Gently dab your face with a clean towel.
 Now that the pores are dilated, you can remove blackheads by gently pressing with the tips of your fingers covered with a handkerchief.

-- Make a clay mask or a moisturiser if your skin is dry.
-The pores are open, your skin will absorb it perfectly.
-Leave on for 10 to 15 minutes.
+- Apply a clay mask or a moisturiser if your skin is dry.
+You skin will absorb it effectively.
+Leave on for 10 to 15 minutes

-- Rinse with warm water, end with a jet to cool water.
+- Rinse with warm water, and finish with a splash of cool water.

 - Apply your usual moisturiser.

 If you have acne, avoid a strong exfoliant immediately after steaming, as it can further inflame your skin.
 Instead, opt for a gentle exfoliant suitable for acne-prone skin.

 Should I exfoliate before or after steaming my face?

 It is recommended to exfoliate your skin after a face steam.
 The heat from the steam loosens up buildups, sebum and impurities trapped beneath your skin, making it easier to remove them.

 When is the best time to steam your face?

 Use steam after cleansing your skin, in the morning or at night.
 Choose a day when you have some free time to relax and make it part of your self-care routine.